gavingu2255-ai/WLM-Open-Source/WLM_Quickstart.md

 Z‑Axis — Subject Position
 Transparency, neutrality, non‑grasping stance.
 Goal: Move your input from 2D → 3D → Z.
-This is the “dimensional handshake” that stabilizes AI reasoning.
+This is the dimensional handshake that stabilizes AI reasoning.

 4. Quick Patterns You Can Use Immediately
 Pattern A — Structural Request
-Instruction:
 Analyze the tension lines, boundary shifts, and structural transitions.
 Pattern B — Neutral Output
-Instruction:
 Use a neutral tone.
 Avoid emotional inference.
 Pattern C — High‑Density Task
-Instruction:
 Provide a compressed summary with orientation, constraint, and implication.
 Pattern D — Collapse Prevention
-Instruction:
 Do not infer emotions, intentions, or psychological states.
 Pattern E — Fold Expansion
-Instruction:
 Expand the folded structure into parallel interpretive paths.
 Pattern F — Density Control
-Instruction:
 Operate at low / mid / high density.
 Mark transitions explicitly when shifting density or abstraction level.
-Purpose:
-Prevents the model from guessing your intended depth and keeps reasoning aligned with the chosen dimensional layer.
+Purpose: Prevents the model from guessing your intended depth.
 Pattern G — Inference Lock
-Instruction:
 Track only observable structural relations.
 Do not extrapolate unstated intent, emotion, or motivation.
-Purpose:
-Blocks psychological inference and narrative reconstruction, forcing the model to remain in structural analysis rather than speculation.
+Purpose: Blocks psychological inference and narrative reconstruction.

 5. Before / After Examples
 Practical demonstrations of WLM’s structural advantages.